Generating TLS certificates for server HTTPS

 Signing With Our Root CA

-For this step, it is recommended to use an extensions file to ensure maximum interoperability with various OpenSSL versions but also appropriate encapsulation of PKI materials within a specific context.
+Now we use our CA to sign the CSR we created earlier.
+For this step, it is recommended to use an extensions file to ensure maximum interoperability with various OpenSSL versions and to correctly specify which domains the certificate is valid for.

-DNS.1 is the variable aspect here.
-Ensuring you set your alt name correctly here.
+DNS.1 is the variable aspect below.
+Ensure you set your domain correctly.

 cat > "domain.ext" <<EOF